oneapi-src/oneAPI-samples/Libraries/oneDAL/IntelPython_daal4py_Getting_Started/README.md

 | Optimized for                     | Description
 | :---                              | :---
 | OS                                | 64-bit Linux: Ubuntu 18.04 or higher, 64-bit Windows 10, macOS 10.14 or higher
-| Hardware                          | Intel Atom® Processors; Intel® Core™ Processor Family; Intel® Xeon® Processor Family; Intel® Xeon® Scalable Performance Processor Family
+| Hardware                          | Intel Atom&reg; Processors; Intel&reg; Core&trade; Processor Family; Intel&reg; Xeon&reg; Processor Family; Intel&reg; Xeon&reg; Scalable Performance Processor Family
 | Software                          | oneDAL Software Library, Python version >= 3.6, conda-build version >= 3, C++ compiler with C++11 support, Pickle, Pandas, NumPy
 | What you will learn               | basic oneDAL programming model for Intel CPU
 | Time to complete                  | 5 minutes

 ## Purpose

-daal4py is a simplified API to Intel® DAAL that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
-Built to help provide an abstraction to Intel® DAAL for direct usage or integration into your framework.
+daal4py is a simplified API to Intel&reg; DAAL that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
+Built to help provide an abstraction to Intel&reg; DAAL for direct usage or integration into your framework.

 In this sample, you will run a batch Linear Regression model with oneDAL daal4py library memory objects.
 You will also learn how to train a model and save the information to a file.